manishmadugula/Notes/Code/spring.md

 ### @Repository
 - This annotation is a specialization of the @Component annotation with similar use and functionality.
 It provides additional benefits specifically for DAOs.
 - Component which interacts with DB.
+- @Repository’s job is to catch persistence specific exceptions and rethrow them as one of Spring’s unified unchecked exception.

 ### @RestController
   - Tell Spring the current class is a rest controller